ThinkingBeyond/BeyondAI-2025/Julia Grześkowiak and Sung Yat Kasper Liu/README.md

 ## How to run our project

-To start the projet, simply run all the cells in the provided Jupyter Notebook file `Comparing_Transformers_to_LSTMs_with_Attention.ipynb` in the provided order.
+To run the project, simply run all the cells in the provided Jupyter Notebook file `Comparing_Transformers_to_LSTMs_with_Attention.ipynb` in the given order.
 To change the hyperparameters of the models, modify the respective variables located in the Configuration section.

 ## What we have done